The Sir Arthur Conan Doyle Centre

 Shereen Elder has been helping the Centre flourish for over five years.
 She coordinates our people, our venue and ensures that we stay on track to achieve our vision and goals.

 Pauline Morgan is responsible for various projects that aim to develop the Centre’s offerings.
 For example, she rejuvenated the garden space and is responsible for the creation of our new Palmerston Podcast Studios.

 Natalie Kelly has been with the centre for more than three years.
 She is responsible for the formidable task of putting together our varied programme of spiritual experiences.
 She is always working hard to make sure the centre offers what people need at an accessible price.

-Scott Canevy is responsible for sharing what we do with the world.
-He writes our weekly emails, designs our graphics, develops our website and runs our social media.
+Katie Cunningham is responsible for sharing what we do with the world.
+She writes our weekly emails, designs our graphics, develops our website and runs our social media.

 About Billy Spicer

 Billy Spicer keeps our building in working order and looking beautiful.
 He takes pride in his work and it shows.
 Everything he does contributes to creating a space with welcoming, comforting energy.